 It’s the first book that made me feel like financial independence is possible, if not probable.
-It’s the first book I read that gave me hope for early retirement and more than a little retire admire.
+It’s the first book that gave me hope for early retirement and more than a little retire admire.

 And here were the Jones, living proof of everything I hoped to achieve, and they were inspired by the same paperbound guide.

-It gave me hope and still does.
+It gave me hope.
+Still does.